Best Best Reviews

 Cons

-• May not be suitable for individuals who prefer more structured or directive forms of therapy
+• May not be suitable for clients who require more directive guidance

 External Links